 The Hidden Meaning of The Lord of the Rings - DVD - The Theological Vision in Tolkien's Fiction

 Available on Special Order This title is not currently in stock in our warehouse.
-Please allow 2-14 extra days for special-order processing.
+Please allow 2-21 days for special-order processing.

 Joseph Pearce offers a fascinating and insightful course on The Lord of the Rings, which is the greatest and most popular work of literature of the twentieth century.
 The course discusses the book's phenomenal success and the life of its author, J. R. R. Tolkien, before embarking on a tour of the world and characters of Middle-earth.

 Despite the absence of any direct mention of Christ or the Catholic Church, Tolkien described his work as "fundamentally religious and Catholic."
 He was able to infuse his fictional world with theological orthodoxy through his creation myth and world order, by endowing his protagonists with Christian virtues, and by incorporating themes of grace and mercy.

 Tolkien's deep faith and creative philosophy emerges from the narrative as an unmistakable Catholic presence.
 The very foundation of Tolkien's Middle-earth, from its creation by Eru Ilúvatar vatar, the one God, to angel-like Melkor's sinful rebellion, to the menacing presence of Sauron, the dark lord, supports Professor Pearce's argument for the Catholicity of the work.
 You'll learn how the One Ring symbolizes Original Sin, how the dates Tolkien chose for events in the story are theologically significant, how the Elvish waybread, lembas, figures as the Eucharist, and how Frodo acts as a Christ-figure.